The Center for Innovation & Growth Team

 George Herzog Chair in Free Enterprise

-An interdisciplinary team of faculty fellows representing the Humanities, Sciences, Social Sciences, and Professional programs provide leadership to "infuse entrepreneurship campus-wide."
-The interdisciplinary nature of our Faculty Fellows results in half the students enrolled in the introduction to entrepreneurship course coming from fields other than business.
-Our student fellows hold different majors in various BW's liberal arts and professional programs.
-Learn more about our Faculty Fellows.
+This team of faculty, administration and staff provides leadership to "infuse entrepreneurship campus-wide."
+The interdisciplinary nature of our CIG Fellows results in half the students enrolled in BW's Introduction to Entrepreneurship course coming from fields other than business.
+To learn more, contact Tom Sutton, BW's Burton D. Morgan Chair in Entrepreneurial Studies.